Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/01_Book.md

 Click this button to cancel the whole process.

 - [CONTINUE]
-Click this button to proceed to carry the selected balances forward.
+Click this button to proceed and carry the selected balances forward.

-For detailed information about creating a balance carried forward, see [Create a balance carried forward](../Operation/11_CreateBalanceCarriedForward.md).

 ### Foreign currency wizard